Mapzone/mapzone-plugins/README.md

 ...

+## Pricing model

+For using a plugin we charge a fee

+  * per use, per project, per month
+  * every user of a project can use the plugin

 ## Providing plugins

 Everybody can develop and plugins for mapzone.io.
 If you want to provide your plugins to other users, you must agree to the [Developer Agreement](DeveloperAgreement.md).

-  * You own your product
+  * you own your product,
-  * You support your product
+  * you support your product
-  * You choose price, ..., termination
+  * you choose price, ..., termination
   * mapzone.io displays your product to users on your behalf
-  * mapzone.io provides payment facilityand charges a transaction fee
+  * mapzone.io provides payment system and charges a transaction fee

-## Plans, fee, payment

-...
+### Plans and fee

+  *

+## Order processing

+### Buyer cancellations

+Buyers will have two hours to cancel after purchasing aproduct.
+After this cancellation period expires, mapzone.io automatically charges the card and initiates payments to your account as per the applicable payout schedule.

+### Monthly payouts and reporting

+Any orders processed, refunded, or charged-back from the first of a given month to the end of the month will get paid out around the 15th of the following month.
+Note that it may take several days for your bank to credit your account.
+To learn more about turnaround time for electronically deposited funds, please contact your financial institution.